 - Violence prevention through the Domestic Violence Disclosure Scheme

-As part of my commitment to creative learning methods, I employ a variety of approaches to enhance students’ experiences and promote their engagement with experts, activists, volunteers and others working in the criminal justice or community voluntary sectors.
+Marian convenes several modules at undergraduate and postgraduate levels, including Gender and Crime in a Globalised World at Master’s level, and the Inside Out Programme which is taught in HMP Swaleside.
+As part of her teaching, Marian employs a variety of approaches to enhance students’ experiences and promote their engagement with experts, activists, volunteers and others working in the criminal justice or community voluntary sectors.

-I also supervise several PhD students researching in and around the areas of gender, sexuality and/or victimisation.
-I am happy to hear from potential PhD applicants regarding their proposals in these areas.
+Marian supervises several PhD students researching in and around the areas of gender, sexuality and/or victimisation.
+She is happy to hear from potential PhD applicants regarding their proposals in these areas.

 - Robin Rose Breetveld (2017 - ) How bisexual individuals experience feelings of belonging within designated social spaces for sexual minorities.